/v/ (imageboard)

-/v/, short for Video Games, is an anonymous imageboard on 4chan created to discuss video games and consoles, among other related topics.
-Created in October 2004, the board has influenced internet culture through a series of Internet memes, the most notable of which being the NPC Wojak in 2016, but it has also attracted much criticism for the user base involvement in the GamerGate controversy between 2014–15.
+/v/, short for Video Games, is an anonymous imageboard on 4chan for discussing video games, consoles, and related topics.
+Created in October 2004, the board has influenced internet culture through a series of Internet memes, the most notable of which being the controversial NPC Wojak in 2016.
+It has also attracted much criticism for the userbase's involvement in the Gamergate harassment campaign in 2014 and 2015.

 Background

 4chan was launched on 1 October 2003 by Christopher Poole, a then-15-year-old student from New York City using the online handle "moot".
-At its founding, the site only hosted one board: /b/ (Anime/Random) It was advertised as an English-language counterpart to Futaba Channel and a place for Western fans to discuss anime and manga.
-In June 2004, 4chan experienced six weeks of downtime due to PayPal suspending 4chan's donations service after receiving complaints about the site's content.
+At its founding, the site only hosted one board: /b/ (Anime/Random).
+It was advertised as an English-language counterpart to Futaba Channel and a place for Western fans to discuss anime and manga.

-Following 4chan's return, several non-anime related boards were introduced, including /k/ (Weapons), /o/ (Auto), and /sm/ (Shota/Male).
-On 9 October 2004, the addition of several boards were announced; /ib/ (Oekaki Random, defunct), /ip/ (Oekaki Pro, defunct), /tech/ (Technology, now called /g/) and /v/ (Video Games) Since then, the board has grown to become one of the most viewed and used pages on the website.
-The board was eventually split into multiple ones; /vg/ (Video Game Generals, dedicated to game franchises), /vm/ (Video Games/Multiplayer, for multiplayer video games), /vmg/ (Video Games/Mobile, for mobile video games), /vp/ (Pokémon), /vr/ (Retro Games), /vrpg/ (Video Games/RPG, for Role-playing video games) and /vst/ (Video Games/Strategy, for strategy video games).
+On 9 October 2004, the addition of several boards were announced; /ib/ (Oekaki Random, now defunct), /ip/ (Oekaki Pro, now defunct), /tech/ (Technology, now called /g/) and /v/ (Video Games).
+By 2021, the board was the second most active only behind /pol/.
+Other video game related boards also exist; /vg/ (Video Game Generals, dedicated to game franchises), /vm/ (Video Games/Multiplayer, for multiplayer video games), /vmg/ (Video Games/Mobile, for mobile video games), /vp/ (Pokémon), /vr/ (Retro Games), /vrpg/ (Video Games/RPG, for Role-playing video games) and /vst/ (Video Games/Strategy, for strategy video games).